Tepehuán: Demography

 There are approximately 10,000 Tepehuan presently living in Chihuahua.
 (The 1990 census recorded 2,980 speakers of Tepehuan aged 5 years or older in Chihuahua.)
 Because of the difficulties of travel and the insufficiency of government services, an accurate count is hard to come by in this poor and isolated region of Mexico.
 As is common in other parts of the country, the elusiveness of numbers is also attributable to the elusiveness of definitions of ethnicity, about which Indians, mestizos, and the census takers hold conflicting views.
 Various aspects of affiliation, connection, and identity may be denied, embraced or overlooked by both the counters and the counted.
 In the past, inexperienced or ill-informed observation, mistaking subtle complexity for assimilation, has often misrepresented the Northern Tepehuan as completely mestizoized or simply lumped them with the Tarahumara, another local group.
-More recent work, however, has established that they remain a discrete culture with a distinct language, living as an indigenous group, separate from—and coexisting—several thousand Tarahumara and tens of thousands of mestizo neighbors.
+More recent work, however, has established that they remain a discrete culture with a distinct language, living as an Indigenous group, separate from—and coexisting—several thousand Tarahumara and tens of thousands of mestizo neighbors.

 Linguistic Affiliation

-The Tepehuan speak an UtoAztecan language.
+The Tepehuan speak an Uto-Aztecan language.
 The languages of the Uto-Aztecan Family are more widely spoken than those of the five other major language families in the southwestern United States and northwestern Mexico.
 The language of the Northern Tepehuan is most closely related to that of the Southern Tepehuan, although their point of divergence has not been determined by linguists.
 Along with Pima and Papago (which are spoken in Arizona and northern Sonora), these languages comprise the Tepiman or Piman Group of the Sonoran Branch of the Uto-Aztecan Language Family.